hannesdelbeke/maya-plugin-template/README.md

-# Maya Python module & plugin template
+# Maya Python plugin template

-A template to quickly make a Python plugin & module for Maya
+A template to quickly make a Python plugin for Maya.
+(For modules, see [Maya module template](https://github.com/hannesdelbeke/maya-module-template))

+### Features
+- a `pyproject.toml` to support pip install
+- Maya menu sample code

 ### Instructions
 - click 🟩`use this template` to create your GitHub repo, & clone it
-- Module setup
-  - rename the `MyModule` folder & `MyModule/myModule.mod`
-  - open the `.mod` file and change the module name inside
+- change the data in the `pyproject.toml`
 - Plugin setup
-  - rename the demo plugin `MyModule/plug-ins/hello_world.py`
+  - rename the demo plugin folder
   - add load & unload code to the `initializePlugin` & `uninitializePlugin` methods
   - optionally handle command registration on load & unload
-- add your Python modules to `MyModule/scripts`
 - Optional
   - replace this `README.md` with your own instructions
   - Add a LICENSE
-  - delete all `.gitkeep` files
-  - add a button or menu entry that opens the documentation url

-### Module

-A module let's you change the Maya environment, without changing your Maya installation.
-e.g. add resources, plugins, environment paths, ...
-We use this to register our plugin with Maya in a modular way: When the user registers the module, everything else is automatically hooked up.

-- the MyModule directory contains the module files.
-- the icons, plug-ins, presets, and scripts subdirectories are the default directories that Maya expects to find in a module.
-You can choose to use different directories or multiple directories in your module, but you will need to specify these in the (.mod) module description file.
-  - Add any icons used in your add-on to the icons directory
-  - Add C++ and Python plug-ins to the plug-ins directory
-  - Add presets to the presets directory
-  - Add any MEL or Python scripts to the scripts directory
-- Create a module description file file with the `.mod` extension (see [docs](https://help.autodesk.com/view/MAYAUL/2023/ENU/?guid=Maya_SDK_Distributing_Maya_Plug_ins_DistributingUsingModules_ModuleDescriptionFiles_html))

 ### Plugin
 Plugins let the user easily enable / disable a tool in Maya (with Maya's plugin manager)